Keynote Speakers

 Vanessa Bicknell

 I have a love for the science and the arts of nursing.
 I have spent the last years working as an RN in Vancouver.
-Starting my career at Lions Gate Hospital I enjoyed working on an orthopaedic, general surgery, neurology and palliative unit.
-I have a passion for health promotion and education and incorporate this in my daily practice.
-Currently I work at Vancouver General Hospital in the Pre-Admission Clinic.
+Starting my career at Lions Gate Hospital I enjoyed working in an orthopedic, general surgery, neurology, and palliative unit.
+I have a passion for health promotion and education and incorporate this into my daily practice.
+Currently, I work at Vancouver General Hospital in the Pre-Admission Clinic.
 I meet with people and complete preoperative health assessments and provide education to patients in need of surgery to treat injuries, diseases, or other disorders.
 My passion and love for medicine continues to grow.
-I have had the pleasure of teaching workshops with MedConnect the last couple of years and look forward to MedConnect 2019.
+I have had the pleasure of teaching workshops with MedConnect for the last couple of years and look forward to MedConnect 2019.

 Natasha Jalili – Emergency Nurse